slidevjs/slidev/guide/animations.md

 - `fade-out` - Fade out and then fade in
 - `slide-left` - Slides to the left (slide to right when going backward)
 - `slide-right` - Slides to the right (slide to left when going backward)
-- `slide-top` - Slides to the top (slide to bottom when going backward)
+- `slide-up` - Slides to the top (slide to bottom when going backward)
-- `slide-bottom` - Slides to the bottom (slide to top when going backward)
+- `slide-down` - Slides to the bottom (slide to top when going backward)

 ### Custom Transitions